-- Estimates of useful lives and residual values of items of property, plant and equipment (Note 5); - (ii) Estimates of useful lives of intangible assets (Note 6); - (iii) Allowance for credit losses (Note 4.5.4); - (iv) Fair values of unquoted equity investments (Note 7); - (v) Classification, recognition, measurement / valuation of financial instruments (Note 4.5); and - (vi) Provision for taxation (Note 17) - New standards, amendments / improvements to existing standards (including interpretations thereof) and forthcoming requirements - Amendments to approved accounting standards and interpretations which became effective during the year ended June 30, 2021
+- (i) Estimates of useful lives and residual values of items of property, plant and equipment (Note 5); - (ii) Estimates of useful lives of intangible assets (Note 6); - (iii) Allowance for credit losses (Note 4.5.4); - (iv) Fair values of unquoted equity investments (Note 7); - (v) Classification, recognition, measurement / valuation of financial instruments (Note 4.5); and - (vi) Provision for taxation (Note 17);

+3.5 New standards, amendments / improvements to existing standards (including interpretations thereof) and forthcoming requirements updates were not considered to be relevant to the Company's financial reporting, the same have not been disclosed here.

+3.5.1 Amendments to approved accounting standards and interpretations which became effective during the year ended June 30, 2022

 During the year, certain new accounting and reporting standards / amendments / interpretations became effective and applicable to the Company.
-However, since such updates were not considered to be relevant to the Company's financial reporting, the same have not been disclosed here.
+However, since such

-2.5.2.
-New / revised accounting standards, amendments to published accounting standards and interpretations that are not yet effective.
+3.5.2 New / revised accounting standards, amendments to published accounting standards and interpretations that are not yet effective.